Nemekh01/Tomestone/README.md

-# LuminaAPI Demo
+# Tomestone

-A quick demo of how you can make your very own API with Lumina.
-This has some issues but are largely fixable with minimal effort, all in less than 200 lines of code!!!
+Web API server implementation of Lumina with AWS Docker based off of Adam's demo.

 Some quick things:
 * Requires the `ffxiv/0a*` files to be located in the datapath you provide